Generic Name: pancrelipase (PAN-kree-LYE-pase)

 - if you have allergies to medicines, foods, or other substances (including pork proteins)

-- if you have a history of pancreas problems or stomach or bowel problems (eg, blockage, scarring, short bowel syndrome, Crohn disease)
+- if you have a history of pancreas problems or stomach or bowel problems (eg, blockage, scarring or thickening, short bowel syndrome, Crohn disease), or if you have had bowel surgery

 - if you have trouble swallowing capsules